Mark Harris (rugby league): Playing career

-A Brisbane junior, Harris was playing in Papua New Guinea for the Koni Tigers club when recruited into the NSWRFL Premiership by Sydney's Eastern Suburbs club.
-Harris also won the prestigious media award 'Rookie Of The Year' in his first season.
+A Brisbane junior, Harris was playing in Papua New Guinea for the Kone Tigers club when recruited into the NSWRFL Premiership by Sydney's Eastern Suburbs club.
+In a Fox Sports interview in 2019 just before his death, Harris said he was playing Rugby Union on the Sunshine Coast when recruited by Easts.
+Harris who was an instant success won the prestigious media award 'Rookie Of The Year' in his first season.
 He was selected to represent Australia in the 1970 Rugby League World Cup.
 In 1972 he won another prestigious award taking out the Sun-Herald player of the year award.
 He was also selected to represent Australia in the 1972 Rugby League World Cup.
 Harris played in just the one test match for Australia, that was against New Zealand in 1972.

 Gridiron football career

 Harris turned down a place on the 1973 Kangaroo tour of Great Britain and France to trial with an American football team, the Philadelphia Eagles.
+He failed to make the roster after he tried out as a kicker.
 After failing to get a contract, Harris played Canadian football for the Montreal Alouettes in the Canadian Football League.
 Harris played 7 matches as a long range kickoff specialist during the 1973 CFL season.